syoshida1983/QuadraticAberrationCorrector.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://syoshida1983.github.io/QuadraticAberrationCorrector.jl/dev/)
 [![Build Status](https://github.com/syoshida1983/QuadraticAberrationCorrector.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/syoshida1983/QuadraticAberrationCorrector.jl/actions/workflows/CI.yml?query=branch%3Amaster)

 This package provides the functions to correct quadratic phase aberration.
 It is easy to use.
-When the following code is executed, the corrected phase by the least squares algorithm is stored in ψ.
+When the following code is executed, the phase `ϕ` is corrected by the least squares algorithm and stored in `ψ`.

 ```julia
 ψ = CorrectAberration(ϕ)